 The number of cancer cases is increasing day by day.
 There are almost 19 million cases of cancer globally.
 It is now one of the leading causes of death worldwide. increasing cancer mortality is partly due to a limited number of effective therapies.
-Cancer is characterised by uncontrolled cell growth due to dysregulation of the cell cycle and apoptosis.
+Uncontrolled cell growth due to dysregulation of the cell cycle and apoptosis characterizes cancer.
 We will talk about resilience in cancer patients in detail here.

 A cancer diagnosis can have a tremendous impact on any person’s physical as well as mental health.
 The negative psychological effects may last for a very long time for a person undergoing treatment and even for the patients who have recovered from the disease.
 This may lead to distress and depression in many patients.
 In fact, the percentage of patients suffering from depression and anxiety can be as high as 80 to 100 percent.